-Module B - Dental Radiography 40/40/6.0
+Module B - DENTAL RADIOGRAPHY 40/40/6.0

-Module B introduces the anatomy of the head and teeth in order to familiarize students with the structures involved in dental radiographs.
-Radiation protection and the hazards of X-ray radiation are studied.
-The coursework emphasizes maintaining radiation safety while obtaining the best possible diagnostic quality.
-Theory, laboratory skills and clinical practice meet California state guidelines for a Radiation Safety Certificate and comply with federal regulations for certifying radiographic operators.
-Students practice techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
-Exposure techniques (including bitewing, bisecting and parallel) are performed on a patient simulator manikin (Typodont).
+In this module, students study basic anatomy of the head and teeth to become familiar with the anatomical structures involved in dental radiographs.
+Students learn the hazards of X-ray radiation and how to maintain safety while obtaining the best possible quality in dental radiographs.
+Students practice film exposure and mounting in dental operatories equipped with industry-approved structural and monitoring devices.
+Exposure techniques including bitewing, bisecting, and parallel techniques, are studied and performed on a patient simulator manikin.
 Upon successful completion of practice, students produce radiographs on site for clinical patients as prescribed by a licensed dentist.
 Students process film using a fully equipped darkroom or automatic processor.
-Students are also required to mount processed radiographs and to evaluate the diagnostic quality.
-Professional responsibilities regarding the state Radiation Safety Certificate are introduced.
-Related dental terminology is also taught.
+Related dental terminology is also studied.

-Module C - Dental Sciences 40/40/6.0
+Module C - DENTAL SCIENCES 40/40/6.0

 In this module, students are introduced to Occupational Safety and Health Administration (OSHA) standards for infection control and hazard communication.
-Topics include microbiology, contagious diseases, universal precautions, barrier techniques and hazardous chemicals.
-Students practice step-by-step instrument decontamination and operatory disinfection using approved sterilization agents and methods.
-They study cranial anatomy as it relates to anesthesia administration and pain control.
-Methods for taking and recording vital signs and blood pressure are introduced.
-Skills performed by the dental assistant in the specialty areas of oral surgery and endodontics (root canals), including administration of topical and local anesthetics, are presented.
-Students practice placing instruments and materials on Typodont manikins.
-Career development instruction focuses on interview techniques.
-Related dental terminology is studied.
+Topics include microbiology, contagious diseases concerning the dental team, universal precautions, barrier techniques and handling hazardous chemicals.
+Students also practice step-by-step instrument decontamination using approved sterilization agents and methods.
+Also studied is cranial anatomy as it relates to anesthesia administration and pain control.
+Methods for taking and recording vital signs and blood pressure are also introduced.
+Skills performed by the dental assistant in the specialty areas of oral surgery and endodontics (root canals) are presented, including procedures for the administration of topical and local anesthetics.
+Students practice acquired skills on training manikins (Typodonts), placing instruments and materials.
+Career development instruction focuses on interviewing techniques.
+Related dental terminology is also studiedCardiopulmonary resuscitation (CPR) and relief of an obstructed airway are performed on resuscitative training manikins.
+Students also study dental terminology.

-Module D - Operative Dentistry 40/40/6.0
+Module D - OPERATORY DENTISTRY 40/40/6.0

-This module introduces students to chairside assisting duties and techniques practiced in general dentistry, with emphasis on sit-down, four-handed dentistry.
+This module introduces students to chairside assisting duties and techniques practiced in general dentistry with emphasis on sit-down, four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
-Properties and manipulation of common dental materials (including amalgam, composites, glass ionomers and sealants) are presented.
-Students practice Registered Dental Assistant (RDA) procedures such as placement, wedging and removal of matrices, and the placement of cement bases and liners on Typodont manikins.
-Students learn basic concepts of psychology and communication, with emphasis on helping patients overcome anxieties related to dental treatment.
-Special considerations for disabled and abused patients are presented.
-Children's dentistry (pediatric dentistry) as a specialty is presented.
-Career development training concentrates on the self-directed job search.
+Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
+Students practice required RDA procedures such as placement, wedging and removal of matrices; placement of bases and liners; and placement of cement bases and liners on Typodont manikins.
+Basic concepts of psychology and communication are also discussed, with emphasis being placed on how to help dental patients overcome anxieties related to dental treatment.
+Special consideration for disabled and abused patients is presented.
+Children's dentistry (pedodontics), as a specialty, is also presented.
 Students also study related dental terminology.

-Module E - Laboratory Procedures 40/40/6.0
+Module E - LABORATORY PROCEDURES 40/40/6.0

 In this module, students receive hands-on training in taking impressions and constructing study and master casts.
-Students learn to use a variety of impression and gypsum materials.
+Students are exposed to a variety of impression and gypsum materials and procedures for their use.
 The casts are then used to practice dental procedures such as the fabrication of custom trays and temporary crowns.
-Students practice placement and removal of temporary sedative dressings on Typodont manikins according to RDA standards.
-Prosthodontics as a specialty is presented, with instruction in crown and bridge procedures and full and partial dentures.
-Students are introduced to dental implants and various mouth guards, such as night guards, sport guards and bleaching trays.
-Laboratory safety and infection control are presented.
-Instruction in career development focuses on starting a new job.
+Also studied and practiced is the placement and removal of temporary sedative dressings on Typodont manikins according to RDA standards.
+Prosthodontics as a specialty is also presented with instruction in crown and bridge proceudres and full partial dentures.
+Students are introduced to dental implants and the various types of mouth guards such as nightguards, sport guards and bleaching trays.
+Laboratory safety and infection control are also presented, as is instruction in career development, which focuses on starting a new job.
 Related dental terminology is studied.

-Module F - Dental Health 40/40/6.0
+Module F - ANATOMY AND ORTHODONTICS 40/40/6.0